Skip to main content

 Choosing “Advanced Search” will let you construct a search with many different conditions.
 For example, you can do a keyword search narrowed down to a certain author.
 You can also search by language, publication date, or other criteria.

 Once you have a list of results, you can narrow down to a particular resource type.
+Use the limiter option for "Resource Type" to limit to the format you want such as eBooks or Print Books.

 Summit